tylernwatson/galvanize_dsi_capstone/README.md

     3. Certain words and phrases are likely to be repeated by both classes and it may be necessary to exclude these from analysis.

 ## Data
+The below is a sample of scraped tweets.

    ![alt text](https://github.com/tylernwatson/galvanize_dsi_capstone/blob/master/Images/data_preview.png "More to come")